 Reward Yourself for Each Milestone

 Try rewarding yourself with something that furthers your path to positivity, such as a new hobby, self-care routine, or book.

 Tell yourself that you can change and that you are worthy of positivity.
-Practice more affirmations here.
+Use affirmations to reinforce your positivity practice.

 Seek External Reinforcement

 Just as you removed adverse environments, surround yourself with who and what is ideal for bettering yourself.
 Positivity begets positivity; find positive people to boost your shine and actively seek to expand theirs.